Team-Spoofemon/finding-joy/game/assets/story/scene5a.md

-# scene 5a: JOY enters bedroom, they found joy in turning IDOLA down and having values
+# scene 5a: JOY enters bedroom, they found joy in turning SID down and having values

 *stage:* JOY and enters from the left